Christopher-Pierson/The-Lost-People/README.md

 ### Final Project
 1. Persona/Scenario
-  A. Target User Profile (Persona)
+  1. Target User Profile (Persona)
       * Person 1: public user interested in missing persons
       * Name:
       * Background Description:
-  B. User Case Scenarios
+  2. User Case Scenarios
       * Scenario 1: Person wants to see who is missing from their home state.
       * Scenario 2: Person is curious about what states are required to report missing/unidentified persons
       * Scenario 3: Person is curious which age groups, or demographics, are most likely to go missing
 2. Requirements Document
-  A. Representations
+  1. Representations
       * Basemap: outline of the US (state boundaries needed, counties needed, urban area)
       * Missing Person Locations:
       * Timeline: streamgraph or stacked bar graph